On Tensorial Concomitants and the Non-Existence of a Gravitational Stress-Energy Tensor: There Is No Gravitational Stress-Energy Tensor

 \resetsec

-I now state and prove the main result. \begin{theorem} The only two covariant-index, symmetric, divergence-free, second-order, zero-weight homogeneous concomitants of the metric are constant multiples of the Einstein tensor. \end{theorem} The theorem does bear the required natural interpretation, for the Einstein tensor is not an appropriate candidate for the representation of gravitational stress-energy: the Einstein tensor will be zero in a spacetime having a vanishing Ricci tensor but a non-trivial Weyl tensor; such spacetimes, however, can manifest phenomena, \emph{e}.\emph{g}., pure gravitational radiation in the absence of ponderable matter, that one naturally wants to say possess gravitational energy in some (necessarily non-localized) form or other.\footnote{As an historical aside, it is interesting to note that early in the debate on gravitational energy in general relativity \citeN{lorentz-zwaartekracht-3} and \citeN{levi-civita-grav-tensor} proposed that the Einstein tensor be thought of as the gravitational stress-energy tensor.
-Einstein criticized the proposal on the grounds that this would result in attributing zero total energy to any closed system.} There immediately follows the corollary that precisely captures the condition stated at the end of \S\ref{sec:conds}. \begin{corollary} There are no two covariant-index, symmetric, divergence-free, second-order, homogeneous concomitants of the metric that are not zero when the Riemann tensor is not zero. \end{corollary}
+It follows from lemma~\ref{lem:riem-0th-concom-0-homog}, in conjunction with condition~\ref{cond:candidates-sab}, that any candidate gravitational stress-energy tensor must be a zeroth-order concomitant of $\mathcal{B}_{\mbox{ Riem}}$, the geometric bundle of Riemann tensors over spacetime.
+(One can take this as a precise statement of the fact that any gravitational stress-energy tensor ought to ``depend on the curvature'', as I argued in \S\ref{sec:princ_equiv}.)
+From proposition~\ref{prop:0-concoms-riemann} and Lovelock's theorem stated in footnote~\ref{fn:schouten-lovelock}, it follows that the only possibilities then are constant multiples of the Einstein tensor, but that tensor can still be zero even when the Riemann tensor is not (when, \emph{e}.\emph{g}., there is only Weyl curvature).
+This proves the main result. \begin{theorem} There are no two covariant-index, symmetric, divergence-free, second-order, homogeneous concomitants of the metric that are not zero when the Riemann tensor is not zero. \end{theorem} The theorem does bear the required natural interpretation, for the Einstein tensor is not an appropriate candidate for the representation of gravitational stress-energy: the Einstein tensor will be zero in a spacetime having a vanishing Ricci tensor but a non-trivial Weyl tensor; such spacetimes, however, can manifest phenomena, \emph{e}.\emph{g}., pure gravitational radiation in the absence of ponderable matter, that one naturally wants to say possess gravitational energy in some (necessarily non-localized) form or other.\footnote{As an historical aside, it is interesting to note that early in the debate on gravitational energy in general relativity \citeN{lorentz-zwaartekracht-3} and \citeN{levi-civita-grav-tensor} proposed that the Einstein tensor be thought of as the gravitational stress-energy tensor.
+Einstein criticized the proposal on the grounds that this would result in attributing zero total energy to any closed system.}